sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 * [SAS/STAT](https://support.sas.com/en/software/sas-stat-support.html#documentation) provides a comprehensive set of tools for statistical methods and visualisation techniques.

 As you might have noticed, **SAS is truly wide and varied** in the range of applications and tools it offers.
+Now let's move on to more practical stuff!
+Let's open **SAS Studiio**, a free and open platform for you to practice with SAS.

 # SAS studio (OnDemand)

+## What is SAS Studio?

+## Instructions to Log in

+## Demonstration of using SAS Studio environment